DenKhv/Unknown_Mephist/README.md

 2)Some of my labs in C you can find in directory "Labs_algoritms_in_C"

-3)My certificates and other advantages conected with my speciality you can find in separate directory

-4)My first UVM-related project is located in the "UVM" directory.
+3)My first UVM-related project is located in the "UVM" directory.
 It contains a simple UVM environment for VHDL code that simulates a sin and cos table
 - I made this project according to the description in the file "sin cos table.pdf"

+My certificates and other advantages conected with my speciality you can find in separate directory